 Now, the popover recipe… that was another story.
 No one seemed to have one.
 I wondered how my hubs could have grown to love popovers so much when no one had the recipe and found out that his grandma had made them, and she’d been gone a long time already by the time we got married.
 Which is a bummer.
 I would have really liked meeting her.
 But that’s what heaven is for!
 I picture her up there right now with my grandma arguing about the right way to clean a house and cook.
 The thought of that makes me smile.

 So the recipe… I tried out a bunch of different ones.
 Many of them were a pain in the butt and then after making them my hubs would be the final judge and always say they weren’t exactly as he remembered them.
 Finally (finally!)
 I stumbled on a recipe from Martha Stewart (leave it to Martha) for not only the easiest popover recipe but the most delicious one.
-The recipe is included in her baking book, which I absolutely love.
-I use it all the time.

 This particular recipe uses half a dozen eggs.
 For reals.
 Crazy, huh?
 Also milk, flour, a pinch of salt, and a tablespoon and a half of powdered sugar.
 Isn’t that a funny one?
 But that combo really works nicely.